WebFlexers/AlertHub-API/README.md

 # AlertHub-API
 Here lives the API that powers the AlertHub mobile app and the admin web page.

-AlertHub is a mobile application that informs registered users and also other stakeholders about emergency situations, such as fires, tornadoes, hailstorms, etc.
+AlertHub is a mobile application that informs registered users about emergency situations, such as fires, tornadoes, hailstorms, etc.
 The notification is done through a text message to a set of recipients (if certain criteria are met).
 Each notification includes the emergency situation (with any information the geographical location of the current event, a timestamp (date/time), and instructions from the civil protection.